Drasungor/aligned-hackathon-oct-2024/README.md

 recreates the gaming session for proof generation.
 After the proof is generated, it is sent to Aligned for verification and the smart contract for updating the records is called.

+## Demos

+- Short demo, showcasing basic usage of the application: https://www.youtube.com/watch?v=sPCqBKYrbK0&ab_channel=NicoleRaveszani

+- Longer demo, showcasing not only the app usage, but also explaining how to build the godot project (which is also explained in this file) and implementation details: https://www.youtube.com/watch?v=kRcmfELIPzQ&ab_channel=NicoleRaveszani.

 ## Proof generation and verification

 As previously mentioned, the interaction of the user with our program is not proven itself.
 When the player